oliver-butterley/formalisation/site/info.md

   If you haven't already, [get started](https://leanprover-community.github.io/get_started) by installing Lean or using it online.
 - Other events of interests:
   For those who want to go deeper into Lean and mathlib, check out some [other Lean events](https://leanprover-community.github.io/events.html).
 - To use the Lean files in the cloud, [open the project in Codespaces](https://codespaces.new/fpvandoorn/LeanInRome).
-Note that this requires a GitHub account and may take several minutes to load.
+Note that this requires a Github account.
+Make sure the Machine type is 4-core, and then press Create codespace.
+After 1-2 minutes you see a VSCode window in your browser.
+However, it is still busily downloading mathlib in the background, so give it another few minutes (5 to be safe) and then open a .lean file to start.

 ## Supporters

 - [MUR Excellence Department Project MatMod@TOV](https://www.mat.uniroma2.it/progetto/) awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006.